 A study of ways to manage a classroom.
 The class will consist of classroom management procedures and organizational routines involved in creating a disciplined, resourceful classroom.
-Also included will be topics on school law and ethics.
+Also included will be topics on school law, ethics, and how to create a safe learning environment for students in which effective teaching and learning can take place by promoting a physically, emotionally, socially, and academically secure climate for students.
 Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
 Three semester hours credit.